What Is Salvation?

 What’s My Next Step as a Christian?

 If you have become a follower of Jesus, your spiritual life in him has just begun.
-You are now his “disciple” who can spend the rest of your life becoming more like Jesus step by step.
+You are now his follower or “disciple.”
+You can spend the rest of your life becoming more like Jesus step by step with the indwelling Holy Spirit’s help.

-This week, find another Christian to let them know that you have decided to follow Jesus.
-And check out our article about the new spiritual habits (or “spiritual disciplines”) [LINK to blog 7 Spir Discs] that will help you begin to get to know God better.
+During this week, find another Christian to let them know that you have decided to follow Jesus.
+And check out our article about spiritual disciplines that change you.